DigitalNaut/ts-es6-base-server/README.md

 # Conclusions

 Setting up a Node+Express server can be a long and tedious process, but the results are worth the effort.
-You should be able to get up and running with this project.
+You should be able to get up and running by following the instructions above or cloning this project.

 Questions, comments, and suggestions are welcome. 😋